axvr/vivid.vim/README.md

 ## About

-[Vivid] aims to give back control to [Vim] user's plugin management, allowing users to manage as much or as little of their plugins as they wish.
+[Vivid] aims to give control to [Vim] user's plugin management, allowing users to manage as much or as little of their plugins as they wish.
 Vivid is also designed to be fast, minimal & efficient.

 [Vivid] allows you to:

 * Install plugins
+* Update plugins
 * Enable plugins
 * Auto-enable plugins
 * Check if a plugin is enabled

 Planned features:

-* Update plugins
 * Remove unused plugins
 * Auto generates [help tags] for each plugins